 Marshall is a very small city located in the state of Illinois.
 With a population of 3,880 people and two constituent neighborhoods, Marshall is the 375th largest community in Illinois.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marshall is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Marshall is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Marshall who work in office and administrative support (13.66%), sales jobs (12.84%), and healthcare suport services (6.75%).
+Overall, Marshall is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Marshall who work in office and administrative support (12.80%), sales jobs (11.90%), and food service (8.61%).

 Overall, Marshall’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Marshall is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Marshall doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Marshall who are college-educated is close to the national average for all communities of 21.84%: 17.34% of the adults in Marshall have a bachelor's degree or advanced degree.
+The citizens of Marshall are slightly less educated than the national average of 21.84% for the average city or town: 16.26% of adults in Marshall have a bachelor's degree or advanced degree

 The people who call Marshall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marshall residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Marshall include Irish, English, French , and Scottish.

 The most common language spoken in Marshall is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and Korean.